ARENA League – Regular season rules only

 Field of Play – The following dimensions will be in effect.
 Bases will be marked off at 65′ and the mound will be marked off at 50′.
 Pitching arc is 6′ to 10′ from the ground.
 Pitchers are not required to make contact with the rubber during the pitch.
 All batted balls hitting the ceiling are considered live and may be caught for an out before they hit the ground.

-Game and Start of Play – Games are 45 minutes and umpire will announce time.
+Game and Start of Play – Games are 45 minutes and the umpire will announce time.

-Captains or team representative will meet with the umpire 5 minutes before scheduled start time to review ground rules, pay umpire fees.
+Captains or team representative will meet with the umpire 5 minutes before the scheduled start time to review ground rules, pay umpire fees.
 There is no grace period at the start of the game.
-To ensure a full game is played it is critical to show up on time, hustle on and off field, and know your team assignments.
+To ensure a full game is played it is critical to show up on time, hustle on and off-field, and know your team assignments.

 Time Limit – 45 minutes.

 Warm-ups – No infield/outfield warm-ups after the 2nd inning.
-Pitcher is allowed one warm up pitch between innings.
+The pitcher is allowed one warm-up pitch between innings.

-Non-defensive Catchers – In cases where one team has 7 players present the opposing team will supply a non-defensive catcher for the duration of the game or until a 8th player arrives.
+Non-defensive Catchers – In cases where one team has 7 players present the opposing team will supply a non-defensive catcher for the duration of the game or until an 8th player arrives.

 Batting order Coed – There must be at least 2 females in the batting order.
-No maximum number of batters in order but a team may not bat more than 2 males in a row (MMFMMFMMM), until both women have batted.
-Once the mandatory number of women have batted a team is allowed to bat the remaining men up to a maximum of 3 in a row (except when the batting order is turning over i.e. if you bat 2 males at the top of the order they potentially could be your 4th and 5th male batter in a row from bottom to top.)
+No maximum number of batters in order but a team may not bat more than 3 males in a row (MMMFMMMFMMM), until both women have batted.
+Once the mandatory number of women have batted a team is allowed to bat the remaining men up to a maximum of 3 in a row (except when the batting order is turning over i.e. if you bat 3 males at the top of the order they potentially could be your 4th, 5th and 6th male batter in a row from bottom to top.)
+The number of women you may bat is unlimited and for every additional female batter, you may add 3 male batters.

 Penalty for missing women – Both women’s spots must appear in the order from the start of the game.
 If less than 2 women are present at the start of the game then a “ghost out” will be assessed each time a missing woman’s spot is reached in the order.
-If less than 2 women are present prior to the first pitch of the top of the third inning then a 2 run penalty will be awarded to the opponent for the missing woman.
-To avoid penalty, both women must be at the field by the top of the third inning.
 At least 1 woman is required to play the game.

 Ghost out – If a team has less than the minimum number of female batters a ghost out will be assessed every time that female spot comes up in the order.
 The spot is still considered a female spot and all other rules regarding female spots in the order are in effect.